 Moyers was among thirteen Prix de West artists who participated in an exhibition at the Forbes Galleries in New York in 2004.

 In November 2011, Moyers, her husband, John, and their friend Curt Walters participated in a three-artist show, also at Forbes Galleries.
 In November 2015 she was inducted Into the National Cowgirl Museum and Hall of Fame in Fort Worth, Texas.

-Terri Kelly Moyers is represented by Medicine Man Gallery, Tucson, Arizona; Nedra Matteucci Galleries, Santa Fe, New Mexico; and Wood River Fine Arts, Ketchum, Idaho.
+Terri Kelly Moyers is represented by Mark Sublette Medicine Man Gallery, Tucson, Arizona; Maxwell Alexander Gallery, Los Angeles, California; and Wood River Fine Arts, Ketchum, Idaho.